markdbenson/dapper/README.md

 3. **Pragmatic**.
 Built for pragmatists by a pragmatist.
 The easy things are easy, and the hard things are possible.

-The rest of this document shows you how to get your site set up and running, how to create and manage content, how to tweak the way it looks, and how to deploy to various environments.
+The rest of this document shows you how to get your righeously static site set up and running, how to create and manage content, how to tweak the way it looks, and how to deploy to various environments.

 ## Installation